Bill Curry: Early life and playing career

 During a brief stint with the flagging Houston Oilers in 1973, Curry suffered a catastrophic leg injury when he was hit in the back of the leg by Rams' great, Merlin Olsen.
 Though he did not retire until August 1975, the injury essentially ended his playing career.

 Curry's NFL career is also notable for his efforts in leadership positions (including a stint as president) at the NFLPA.
 Though their fledgling efforts at self-assertion were largely unsuccessful, it can be argued that men like Curry and Colts teammate John Mackey laid the groundwork for the vastly improved wages and working conditions that exist for NFL players today.
+Both were among the fifteen plaintiffs in Mackey v.
+National Football League in which Judge Earl R. Larson declared that the Rozelle rule was a violation of antitrust laws on December 30, 1975.